As we celebrate the life of Justice Ruth Bader Ginsburg, we are given the opportunity to reflect on her indelible legacy.

 As a woman of many firsts, she assured she would not be the last.
 Justice Ginsburg fought tirelessly in her perseverance to defy notions that a devoted wife and mother could not equally excel as a prudent and scholarly legal mind.
 While she will be forever hailed as many things—American hero, fearless advocate, difference maker, and judicial luminary—she will be most affectionately remembered as the truly “Notorious RBG.”
 We all have Justice Ginsburg to thank for many of the hopes and dreams made available to our daughters and granddaughters.

 The world grieves at the passing of such a remarkable jurist, and we are left wishing and wanting for even more from Justice Ginsburg.
-But in this year of the 100th Anniversary of the 19th Amendment of Woman’s Suffrage, we will continue to celebrate her life and instill her legacy in future generations.
+But in this year of the 100th anniversary of the Nineteenth Amendment of women’s suffrage, we will continue to celebrate her life and instill her legacy in future generations.

 May we honor and respect her.
 May she rest in peace.